 Greek soldiers rested here during the War of Independence.
-The monastery is dedicated to the Virgin Mary and as such, thousands of pilgrims trek here every year on the 15th August to celebrate dormition day.
+The monastery is dedicated to the Virgin Mary and as such, thousands of pilgrims trek here every year on the 15th of August to celebrate dormition day.

 Koukounaries Beach, Skiathos

-Koukounaries beach in Skiathos is not only considered as being one of the very best beaches in Skiathos, it is also considered one of the best beaches in the world!
+Koukounaries beach in Skiathos is not only considered as being one of the very best beaches in Skiathos, but it is also considered one of the best beaches in the world!
 When you see it, you realise it is not hard to understand why.

 Koukounaries is a long, sandy beach.
 It is encompassed by dense pine forests, creating something of a ¨paradise lost” kind of atmosphere.

 During the summer months, this is also one of Skiathos’ most popular coastal areas.
 The sand is filled with sun beds and tourists.
-However, Koukounaries is so beautiful, you can’t help but forgive it.
+However, Koukounaries is so beautiful, that you can’t help but forgive it.